GLOBAL Alert Overide

 • Who is your audience?

-• Do you have enough solid content for each proposed social media platform?
-Remember that each platform is different, and posting the same content everywhere is not a best practice.
+• Do you have enough strong content for each proposed social media platform?
+Remember that each platform is different, and posting the same content everywhere is not best practice.
+High-quality photo and video content are a must for all platforms.

 • Do you have sufficient staff time and resources to manage the platform(s)?
 Consistent and frequent posting, interacting, and engaging are essential to a successful social media presence.

-• Do you have a social media backup contact?
+• Do you have a social media backup contact to manage the account(s)?
+This is required.

 • Have you evaluated what your peers are doing on social media?